jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     -  Name: **ContosoSportsLeague**

-    -  Value: **Enter the Connection String for the SQL Database that was created**
+    -  Value: **Enter the Connection String for the SQL Database that was created**.

     -  Type: **SQL Database**